 - (A) Regulatory authority: - (1) Title 40 Protection of Environment, Code of Federal Regulations that apply to the source including those not currently delegated to Nebraska or not yet included in Title 129; and - (2) Title 129 as amended July 20, 2016. - (B) The permittee shall allow the NDEQ, USEPA or an authorized representative, upon presentation of credentials (Neb.
-Rev. Statute §81-1504; Title 129, Chapter 8, Section 012.02) to: - (1) Enter upon the permittee's premises at during reasonable times hours where a source subject to this permit is located, emissions-related activity is conducted, or where records must be kept under the conditions of this permit, for the purpose of ensuring compliance with this permit or applicable requirements; - (2) Have access to and copy, at-during reasonable times hours, any records that must be kept under the conditions of this permit, for the purpose of ensuring compliance with this permit or applicable requirements; - (3) Inspect at during reasonable times hours any facilities, pollution control equipment, including monitoring and air pollution control equipment, practices, or operations regulated or required under this permit, for the purpose of ensuring compliance with this permit or applicable requirements; - (4) Sample or monitor, at during reasonable times hours, substances or parameters for the purpose of ensuring compliance with the permit or applicable requirements. - (C) The permittee may request, subject to NDEQ approval, an administrative amendment of this permit for a change in ownership or operational control of this source provided the NDEQ determines that no other change in the permit is necessary and a written agreement containing a specific date for transfer of permit responsibility, coverage, and liability between the current and new permittee has been submitted to the NDEQ (Title 129, Chapter 15, Section 001.01D).
-All requested permit amendments and revisions must adhere to the requirements of Title 129, Chapter 15. - (D) This permit may be revoked for cause, including but not limited to (Title 129, Chapter 15, Section 006.02): - (1) The existence at the source of unresolved noncompliance with applicable requirements or a term or condition of this permit, and refusal of the permittee to agree to an enforceable schedule of compliance to resolve the noncompliance; - The submittal by the permittee of false, incomplete, or misleading information to the NDEQ or USEPA; - (3) A determination by the Director that the permitted source or activity endangers human health or the environment and that the danger cannot be removed by a revision of this permit; or - (4) The failure of the permittee to pay a penalty owed pursuant to court order, stipulation and agreement, or order issued by the Administrator of the USEPA. - (E) The following methods may be used to determine compliance with the terms and conditions in this permit (Title 129, Chapter 34, Section 008): - (1) Any compliance test method specified in the State Implementation Plan;
+Rev. Statute §81-1504) to: - (1) Enter upon the permittee's premises at reasonable times where a source subject to this permit is located, emissions-related activity is conducted, or where records must be kept under the conditions of this permit, for the purpose of ensuring compliance with this permit or applicable requirements; - (2) Have access to and copy, at reasonable times, any records that must be kept under the conditions of this permit, for the purpose of ensuring compliance with this permit or applicable requirements; - (3) Inspect at reasonable times any facilities, pollution control equipment, including monitoring and air pollution control equipment, practices, or operations regulated or required under this permit, for the purpose of ensuring compliance with this permit or applicable requirements; - (4) Sample or monitor, at reasonable times, substances or parameters for the purpose of ensuring compliance with the permit or applicable requirements. - (C) The permittee may request, subject to NDEQ approval, an administrative amendment of this permit for a change in ownership or operational control of this source provided the NDEQ determines that no other change in the permit is necessary and a written agreement containing a specific date for transfer of permit responsibility, coverage, and liability between the current and new permittee has been submitted to the NDEQ (Title 129, Chapter 15, Section 001.01D). - (D) This permit may be revoked for cause, including but not limited to (Title 129, Chapter 15, Section 006.02): - (1) The existence at the source of unresolved noncompliance with applicable requirements or a term or condition of this permit, and refusal of the permittee to agree to an enforceable schedule of compliance to resolve the noncompliance; - (2) The submittal by the permittee of false, incomplete, or misleading information to the NDEQ or USEPA; - (3) A determination by the Director that the permitted source or activity endangers human health or the environment and that the danger cannot be removed by a revision of this permit; or - (4) The failure of the permittee to pay a penalty owed pursuant to court order, stipulation and agreement, or order issued by the Administrator of the USEPA. - (E) The following methods may be used to determine compliance with the terms and conditions in this permit (Title 129, Chapter 34, Section 008): - (1) Any compliance test method specified in the State Implementation Plan; - (2) Any test or monitoring method approved for the source in a permit issued pursuant to Title 129, Chapter 8, 17, 19, or 26; - (3) Any test or monitoring method provided for in Title 129; or